FreeGasNearMe

 Salvation Army

-With locations nationwide, The Salvation Army offers emergency assistance programs that often include gas vouchers for transportation to work or essential services.
+The Salvation Army has centers across the U.S. Their emergency aid programs often include gas money to help with commuting to work or accessing services.

 How to Get Help:

-Visit your local Salvation Army corps center or call 1-800-SAL-ARMY.
+Go to your local Salvation Army center or call 1-800-SAL-ARMY.

 United Way